metaplex-foundation/docs/docs/01-programs/02-candy-machine/04-inserting-items.md

 <AccordionItem title="JavaScript — Umi library (recommended)" open={true}>
 <div className="accordion-item-padding">

-The following examples show how you can insert 3 items and, later on, update the second item inserted.
+The following examples show how you can insert three items and, later on, update the second item inserted.

 ```ts
 await addConfigLines(umi, {